Veo and Wearth are now Ziracle. Same mission, better platform. See what's new

 The Veganuary movement -which recorded roughly 25.8 million global participants across 20+ countries in January 2025 -has made the point that reducing rather than eliminating is the more achievable path for most people.
 Veganuary’s own participant survey for 2025 found that 81% of participants who were not already vegan planned to at least halve their animal-product intake permanently after the month ended.
 The interesting finding is not that everyone becomes vegan, but that most people stay somewhere on the spectrum between where they started and where they finished.

 The smaller shifts are the reliable ones.
 A few meat-free dinners a week.
 A weekly vegetable box from a local grower.
 Cooking slightly more and eating out slightly less.
-Buying loose rather than packaged where your supermarket allows it.
+Buying loose rather than packaged items where your supermarket allows it.
 Eat Well is the goal page to bookmark if food is where you want to start.

 Why small system changes beat individual willpower